jh3nd3rs0n/argmatey/README.md

             if (this.file != null) {
                 /*
                  * IllegalArgumentExceptions for invalid non-parsed
-                 * arguments can be thrown.
+                 * command line arguments can be thrown.
                  */
                 throw new IllegalArgumentException(String.format(
                     "extra operand: `%s'", nonparsedArg));